WILL BROWN - PROFILE

-In perspective, Brown - at age 18 - took on former V8 Supercar and Australian touring car champions, in equal machinery, a field of 39 other drivers - and the most feared track in Australia - and won.
+In perspective, Brown - at age 18 - took on former V8 Supercar and Australian touring car champions, in equal machinery, a field of 39 other drivers - at the most feared track in Australia - and won.
 3 times in 3 races.

 Come November, on the streets of Surfers Paradise, under pressure to perform, he won the 2016 CAMS Jayco FIA Australian Formula 4 championship title.
 An extraordinary season saw Will claim 6 wins and 13 podiums from the 18 races.

 He would also finish as runner up in the 2016 Australian Formula Ford Championships - despite missing the first 3 races of the championship due to a clash with F4 race dates with - with 9 wins and 11 podiums from the 15 races.